I have a keen interest in finding different solutions to a problem. Currently exploring different architectures for iOS applications.

 - Controller: It will glue View and Model together.
 It handles two things: first, it will get data from the Model and fill the UI.
 Second, it will get inputs from View and update the Model.

-There is one exception to MVC, i.e. in apple version of MVC Controller and View are tightly coupled and it's difficult to mock view in order to completely test the controller class.
+There is one exception to MVC, i.e. in the Apple version of MVC Controller and View are tightly coupled and it's difficult to mock view in order to completely test the controller class.

 So now if we apply MVC on our ProfileViewer application it will look as follows: